News

 After a week of tireless negotiations in Lima, the Governing Body of the International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) failed to achieve consensus on a compromise proposal for enhancing its Multilateral System (MLS) put forward by the Chair, Alwin Kopse in a last-minute attempt to break the deadlock.
 His extreme try was rejected by the plenary, where basically all countries from Africa, GRULAC and Asia (except Japan and South Korea) refused to approve a package they did not have time to properly review and discuss.
 After twelve years of discussion with no progress on this particular topic, such a miserable outcome was expected, and having restricted the participation in the key moment did not help the Chair to get over the line.

 Lack of information on the process, documents circulated only in English, contact groups without interpretation often obliged negotiators to deal with very sensitive matters in complete discomfort.
-While able to participate in the contact group on Farmers Rights, the IPC was kept in the dark and excluded, along with other observers from the negotiations on the Multilateral System after the first two days.

 The Chair’s proposal was crafted on the last day of negotiations, when it became evident that no common landing ground would be found on the package of measures for enhancing the Multilateral System of the Treaty.
 The text under discussion at the eleventh session of the ITPGRFA Governing Body was meant to tackle some interconnected issues, grouped in the so-called “three hotspots”: Digital Sequence Information (DSI), payment structures and rates, expansion of the Annex I to the Treaty, with the aim of increasing the number of crops available for facilitated access in the Multilateral System.